Table of contents

-Book Brush vs Canva: Which Design Tool is Better for Authors?
+- Book Brush vs Canva: Cover Design

 Creating ads, social media banners and even covers is a pain point for most authors.
 I know I'm one of them!
 Luckily, there are a few services on the web that help you create your own images without the cost of hiring a professional designer.
 For those of us who need to save a buck at this stage of our career, these are super useful tools.
 I've discovered two of them that I really like: Book Brush and Canva.